 There was a near tragic ceiling fire in the main chapel in February 2009.
 The seminary took this opportunity to clean, repair and restore the chapel’s canvas ceiling panels, stained glass windows, masonry and pews, and conserve its artistically significant Stations of the Cross.
 Scores of fine art restorers, painting specialists, roofers, masons, electricians and other skilled craftpeople worked for six months on the project to restore the chapel to its original splendor.

-To accommodate the recent increase in seminarian enrollment—122 students for the 2012-13 academic year—construction began in November 2010 to renovate Immaculate Heart of Mary Hall that had been shuttered since the early-1970s.
-Ten new student dorm rooms have been completed and are occupied, while construction continues throughout 2013 to complete additional dorm rooms, bathroom facilities, a laundry room and visitor rooms.Since its inception, Sacred Heart Major Seminary has enjoyed the financial and prayerful support of diocesan officials, alumni and the people of the Archdiocese of Detroit.
+To accommodate the recent increase in seminarian enrollment, construction began in November 2010 to renovate Immaculate Heart of Mary Hall that had been shuttered since the early-1970s.
+Ten new student dorm rooms were added, including bathroom facilities, a laundry room, and visitor rooms.Since its inception, Sacred Heart Major Seminary has enjoyed the financial and prayerful support of diocesan officials, alumni and the people of the Archdiocese of Detroit.
 The seminary has responded to the needs of the Church of Detroit and beyond by preparing priests, deacons and lay men and women to be heralds of the Gospel and especially today missionaries of the New Evangelization.